After Abraham Lincoln was assassinated, Vice President Andrew Johnson became president.

 Rather than tell you the story of Johnson’s life, we’re going to link you to two web sites that do an excellent job doing so.
 The first (click here) is one put together by the office of the White House, in Washington D.C.
 The second (click here) was written by the Miller Center for Public Affairs and the University of Virginia.

-Regardless of how you feel about Andrew Johnson's legacy, you should visit the Andrew Johnson Historic Site in Greeneville -- a place that wonderfully puts in perspective his life and the era in which he lived.
+Regardless of how you feel about Andrew Johnson’s legacy, you should visit the Andrew Johnson Historic Site in Greeneville — a place that puts in perspective his life and the era in which he lived.

 Here are some of the highlights:

-The film at the visitor's center explains the impeachment process, and tells you how President Johnson was impeached by the U.S. House but not removed from office by the U.S. Senate (much like another president named Bill Clinton).
-After you have seen the film, a member of the staff of the visitor's center will give you a replica of the ticket Congress used way back then.
+The film at the visitor’s center explains the impeachment process, and tells you how President Johnson was impeached by the U.S. House but not removed from office by the U.S. Senate (much like presidents Bill Clinton and Donald Trump).
+After you have seen the film, a member of the staff of the visitor’s center will give you a replica of the ticket Congress used way back then.
 You can then go over to the museum section and vote on whether you think Johnson should have been removed from office or not.